Miraj-Hasan/Fantasy-Premier-League-Database-Project/README.md

 # Fantasy Premier League - Advanced Edition

 ## 📌 Overview
-Fantasy Premier League (FPL) - Advanced Edition is a web-based platform inspired by the official Fantasy Premier League website.
+Fantasy Premier League (FPL) - Database Project is a database-based project inspired by the official Fantasy Premier League website.
 This project extends the classic FPL experience by introducing additional analytical insights and enhanced player tracking features, providing managers with a deeper understanding of their squad's performance.

 ## 🔥 Key Features
 ### **1. Enhanced Player Statistics**